Reciprocal access agreement: Japan and Australia

-United Kingdom
+Japan and the United Kingdom

 On 5 May 2022, during an in-person meeting in Downing Street, United Kingdom Prime Minister Boris Johnson and Kishida agreed to begin discussions over signing an agreement similar to the RAA between Australia and Japan.
 Similar to the original Japan Australia RAA, this was done to both ease the hosting of joint military exercises and to simplify the process of bringing troops from one country to another.
 In addition, this new agreement has allowed Japan to jointly develop a next-generation fighter jet.
 This would be the first time Japan has worked on a major military project with another country other than the United States.

-On the 11 January 2023, Japanese Prime Minister Fumio Kishida and UK Prime Minister Rishi Sunak signed the Japan-UK Reciprocal Access Agreement (ja: 日英部隊間協力円滑化協定) during Kishida's visit to London that will allow both nations to deploy troops in each other's countries.
-The UK will be the first European country to have such a reciprocal access agreement with Japan, with the UK Government describing the pact as the most important of its type since the 1902 Anglo-Japanese Alliance.
+On the 11 January 2023, Japanese Prime Minister Fumio Kishida and UK Prime Minister Rishi Sunak signed the Japan-UK Reciprocal Access Agreement (日英部隊間協力円滑化協定), officially Agreement between Japan and the United Kingdom of Great Britain and Northern Ireland concerning the facilitation of reciprocal access and cooperation between the Self-Defense Forces of Japan and the Armed Forces of the United Kingdom of Great Britain and Northern Ireland during Kishida's visit to London that will allow both nations to deploy troops in each other's countries.
+The UK will be the first European country to have such a reciprocal access agreement with Japan, with the UK government describing the pact as the most important of its type since the 1902 Anglo-Japanese Alliance.

+Japan and the Philippines

+On 3 November 2023, Japan and the Philippines announced that they had begun talks for a Reciprocal Access Agreement.
+On 6 November 2023, Philippine Defense Secretary Gilberto Teodoro stated that his country wanted to reach an agreement "at the soonest possible time".

+On 8 July 2024, Philippine Defense Secretary Gilberto Teodoro and Japanese Foreign Minister Yoko Kamikawa signed the Philippines-Japan Reciprocal Access Agreement (日フィリピン部隊間協力円滑化協定), officially the Agreement between Japan and the Republic of the Philippines Concerning the Facilitation of Reciprocal Access and Cooperation between the Self-Defense Forces of Japan and the Armed Forces of the Philippines, the first RAA negotiated with a Southeast Asian nation.
+It would take effect after ratification by the countries' legislatures, Philippine and Japanese officials said.

+On 16 December 2024, the RAA was signed officially and unanimously ratified by the Philippine Senate (Resolution No. 1248).
+The RAA was approved by the Japan Diet on June 6, 2025.
+It comes into force on September 11, 2025.

+Proposed

+The following agreements are currently being negotiated.

-France
+France and Japan

-Along with this, on 20 January 2022, Japan had formed a similar Joint Statement to the RAA with France.
-This was done virtually by Japan's Minister of Foreign Affairs, Yoshimasa Hayashi, Japan's Minister of Defense, Nobuo Kishi, France's Minister for Europe and Foreign Affairs, Jean-Yves Le Drian, and France's Minister for Armed Forces, Florence Parly.
-Just like the RAA, this joint statement was formed to strengthen military cooperation in regards to defense and security, both in response to China's actions in the South China Sea and the threat of North Korea's advancing nuclear and missiles development.
+On 20 January 2022, Japan and France held a meeting to bolster military cooperation in response to China's actions in the South China Sea and North Korea's advancing nuclear and missiles development.